QuTech-Delft/cQASM-spec/docs/standard_gate_set/multi_qubit/mq_ECR.md

 ## Description

 The echoed cross-resonance, or ECR, gate is a two-qubit gate.
+It is an entangling two-qubit gate commonly used in in superconducting QPU's. such as IBM quantum systems.
 ### Properties

 - Perfect Entangler (maximally entangles specific product states);